GrabarzUndPartner/gp-vue-boilerplate/README.md

 ## Description

-G&P Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites with vuejs.
+The Grabarz & Partner Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites with vuejs.
 .
 ### Demo